How " DE " in French can TOTALLY CHANGE the meaning of a sentence + BONUS

 My sister misses me.

-While missing someone means that a person is absent.
+But missing someone means being absent.

-So Véronique is not there at this time.
+So Véronique isn't there at the time.

 So that means you didn't manage to shoot him.